daveallie/entangler/README.md

                                      All paths should be relative to the base sync directory.
     -p, --port PORT                  Overwrite the SSH port (usually 22) (doesn't do anything in slave mode)
-        --no-rvm                     Skip attempting to load RVM on remote -v, --verbose                    Log Debug lines
+        --force-polling              Forces the use of the listen polling adapter (works cross-platform, generally slower, doesn't do anything in slave mode) --no-rvm                     Skip attempting to load RVM on remote -v, --verbose                    Log Debug lines
     -q, --quiet                      Don't log to stdout in master process